 By Charles Moreau Harger in 1892

 The peculiarly favorable climate of Texas gave the state almost a monopoly of the business.
-The pastures were green the year around, and the proximity to market, either at points on the Mississippi River, to which herds from the eastern part of the State could easily be driven, or by water from points on the Gulf, gave a distinct advantage.
+The pastures were green the year round, and the proximity to market, either at points on the Mississippi River, to which herds from the eastern part of the state could easily be driven, or by water from points on the Gulf, gave a distinct advantage.

-Mexico had in times past been a valuable consumer, but was now nearly deserted, and the nearer selling-places were able to handle the supply.
-The fine, hair-like “buffalo grass” that covers the prairies for four hundred miles east of the mountains, and wherever found is as nourishing in winter as in summer, flourished in abundance, and the mesquite was not to be despised as a change of diet for the herds.
+Mexico had, in times past, been a valuable consumer, but was now nearly deserted, and the nearer selling-places were able to handle the supply.
+The fine, hair-like “buffalo grass” that covers the prairies for 400 miles east of the mountains, and wherever found is as nourishing in winter as in summer, flourished in abundance, and the mesquite was not to be despised as a change of diet for the herds.

 The outbreak of the Civil War brought upon the ranch owners a peculiar embarrassment of riches.
 With the Northern market cut off, and Southern business life demoralized, no disposition could be made of the rapidly increasing herds.
 Occasional fugitive sales along the Mississippi River became almost the only markets.
 Prices declined, and for a time two to four dollars a head would purchase the best animals on the ranges.
 Driving northward had not been much practiced, and now, with the sharp skirmishing along the Kansas and Missouri frontier, there was no opportunity to begin it.
 Stock was neglected as valueless.
 Men were “cattle-poor,” and it was a time of discouragement to those who had looked for fortunes in their enterprises.